metrik420/Lyric-scrapper/README.md

-# Lyric-scrapper
+# Scrappy Lyrics Search

-Lyric-scrapper is a Flask-based web application that allows you to search for song lyrics by artist name.
+Scrappy Lyrics Search is a Flask-based web application that allows you to search for song lyrics by artist name.
 It scrapes lyrics from AzLyrics.com and displays the results in a user-friendly interface.

 ## Requirements